 All of the Company's performance obligations, and associated revenue, are generally transferred to customers at a point in time.

-The Company’s Advertising business consists of one operating segment (O&O), an advertiser solution for unique and exclusive carrier and OEM inventory, which is comprised of services including:
+The Company’s advertising business consists of O&O, an advertiser solution for unique and exclusive carrier and OEM inventory, which is comprised of services including:

 Carriers and OEMs